KhronosGroup/Vulkan-ValidationLayers/GOVERNANCE.md

     - The goal is to be responsive to contributors while ensuring acceptance criteria is met and to facilitate their submissions
     - Approval is dependent upon adherence to the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md), and alignment with repository goals of maintainability, completeness, and quality
-    - Conflicts or questions will ultimately be resolved by the project leads
+    - Conflicts or questions will ultimately be resolved by the project leads.
+You can submit questions or conflicts as a github issue or send email to info@lunarg.com